PoCInnovation/Workshops/software/25.Flutter/README.md

 }
 ```

-In this code, we use [StatelessWidget](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) to run the application in a [MaterialApp](https://api.flutter.dev/flutter/material/MaterialApp-class.html) and we set the home of the app as `MyHomePage`, the class define in `home.dart`.
+Here we are using [StatelessWidget](https://api.flutter.dev/flutter/widgets/StatelessWidget-class.html) to run the application in a [MaterialApp](https://api.flutter.dev/flutter/material/MaterialApp-class.html) and we set the home of the app to `MyHomePage`, the class defined in `home.dart`.

-The homePage class extends [StatefulWidget](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) to have a home page with state that can be refresh with the [setState](https://api.flutter.dev/flutter/widgets/State/setState.html) method.
+The homePage class extends [StatefulWidget](https://api.flutter.dev/flutter/widgets/StatefulWidget-class.html) to have a home page with state that can be refreshed with the [setState](https://api.flutter.dev/flutter/widgets/State/setState.html) method.

-As you can see in all the class that extends `StatefulWidget` of `StatelessWidget`, we [build method](https://api.flutter.dev/flutter/widgets/State/build.html), you will code in it to code the graphical part.
+As you can see in all the classes that extends `StatefulWidget` of `StatelessWidget`, we override the [build method](https://api.flutter.dev/flutter/widgets/State/build.html), you will code in it to code the graphical part.

-If everything has worked and you launch the project, you might have the text `Step 1` in the middle of the application.
+If everything has worked and you launch the project, you should have the text `Step 1` in the middle of the application, which means you are ready to continue 🔥

-⚠️ In this code you have some const that you will have to remove because of non const constructor of widget you will use.
+> ⚠️ In this code you have some `const` that you'll have to remove because of non-const constructor of widget you will use later.

 ## Step 2 - Lists

-The most important thing in a `to do list` is to have a list of `Widget` that will represent your todos.
+The most important thing to build a todo list is to have a list of `Widget` that will represent your todos.

 A `Widget` is the thing that you will use to create the user interface, here is the [Widget catalog](https://docs.flutter.dev/development/ui/widgets), you will find every widget that you can use in Flutter.